 Formed in 2017, we are dedicated to improving patient safety through independent investigations into NHS-funded care across England.
-HSIB is funded by the Department of Health and Social Care and hosted by NHS England and NHS Improvement.
+HSIB is funded by the Department of Health and Social Care and currently hosted by NHS England and NHS Improvement.

 Our investigations focus on systems and processes in healthcare, identifying the factors that could have led, or could potentially lead, to harm for patients.
 We do this without attributing blame or liability, valuing independence, transparency, objectivity, expertise and learning for improvement in all that we do.